 What type of insurance should I get for my Alfa Romeo?

-For newer Alfa Romeos worth over $20,000, comprehensive insurance is worth considering given the higher cost of Italian car repairs.
-For used Giulietta or MiTo models worth $5,000-$15,000, third party fire & theft may offer a good balance.
-For very old models worth under $5,000, third party only may be sufficient.
+For Alfas valued above $20,000, comprehensive insurance is worth considering given the higher cost of Italian-car repairs in Australia.
+For a used Giulietta or MiTo worth $5,000-$15,000, third party fire and theft may offer a reasonable balance.
+For very old models below $5,000, third party property only may be sufficient.

 Are Alfa Romeo parts expensive in Australia?

-Yes, the Alfa Romeo 4C can be insured through most Australian insurers, though its mid-engine layout, carbon fibre construction, and appreciating value place it in a higher insurance category.
-Agreed-value cover is worth considering given that 4C values have been rising.
+Yes.
+Most mainstream Australian insurers will cover a 4C, although its carbon-fibre construction, mid-engine layout, and appreciating values place it in a higher insurance group.
+Agreed-value cover is worth exploring for this model given that values have been trending upward.

 Compare Alfa Romeo Insurance Estimates Now

-Find the right cover for your Alfa Romeo.
-Compare estimates from Australian providers - it's 100% free.
+Find cover that fits your Alfa Romeo.
+Compare estimates from Australian providers - 100% free, no obligation.

 Get Free Estimates